finleymap/photogrammetry-rig/meshroom/README.md

 - Place the marker plate flat and level in your capture area
 - Ensure at least **3 markers are visible** in most camera angles
-- Keep the plate size to scale with the 0.5 unit spacing (e.g., 500 mm = 0.5 m)
+- Keep the plate size to scale with the 0.05 unit spacing (e.g., 50 mm)

 ---